fiskaltrust/faq/qna/DE-special-VAT-cases.md

 ## Answer

-This special VAT Rate IDs to be used in the DSFinV-K export for the range > 1000 can be adderessed in the carge items by using a `chargeItemCase` that is intended for a "unknown vat":
+This special VAT Rate IDs to be used in the DSFinV-K export for the range > 1000 can be adderessed in the carge items by using a `ftChargeItemCase` that is intended for an "unknown vat":

 - `0x4445000000000007`-  undefined type of service for DE unknown vat
 - `0x4445000000000017`-  delivery unknown vat